What makes a password weak?

 Strengthening Password Security

-Based on the factors listed above that describe what makes a password weak, here are some tips on how to strengthen credential security:
+Based on the factors listed above that describe password weakness, here are some tips for creating a stronger password:

-- Use a long-phrase or word and replace some letters with special characters
+- Use a long-phrase or word and replace some letters with numbers and special characters

 - Don't reuse passwords